typesense/typesense-website/docs-site/content/27.0/api/README.md

 - Support synonyms on query prefixes and typo-corrected query tokens via the `synonym_prefix` and `synonym_num_typos` parameters.
 Defaults to `synonym_prefix: false` and `synonym_num_typos: 0`.
 - Support nested reference collections in `include_fields` search parameter, e.g. `$Coll_B(title, $Coll_A(title))`
-- Customization of faceting index used for search via the `facet_index_type` parameter.
+- Customization of faceting index used for search via the `facet_strategy` parameter.
 - Support `sort_by` of nested join field.
 - Allow joining in export of documents.